-Most of the time this problem cause if there is any windows update that is pending for install or the windows app is stuck installing.
-Let’s first check for and install if any windows updates waiting for install and update apps as well.
+Most of the time this problem causes if there is any Windows update that is pending for installation or the Windows app is stuck installing.
+Let’s first check for and install any Windows updates waiting for install and update apps as well.

-- Press Windows + I keyboard shortcut to open the settings app,
+- Press the Windows + I to open the settings app,

 - Once done you need to restart your PC to apply them.